Scott Paxson: Cleveland Browns

 On January 8, 2011, it was announced that Paxson had signed with the Cleveland Browns on a future/reserve contract.

 Paxson played in all 16 games with the Cleveland Browns in 2011, recording 21 tackles (10 solo, 11 assists and 1 sack).

 In 2012, Paxson was injured during a pre-season game and missed the entire year.

 Montreal Alouettes

 Paxson signed with the Montreal Alouetteson June 10, 2013.

 He was released on June 21, but re-signed with the Alouettes on August 2.

 Personal

-Scott Paxon has Type I diabetes.
+Scott Paxson has Type I diabetes.